janpeuker/awesome-tech-roles/README.md

 ) - this is a resource list
 * [Product Shaping at Stripe](https://newsletter.bringthedonuts.com/p/building-products-at-stripe) - Ken Norton's podcast with Michael Siliski comparing Stripe and Google's product approach
 * [Project to Product](https://projecttoproduct.org/solutions/) - (for comparison) Book and approach ("The Flow Framework" blueprint) often used in traditional industry to move from project to product
+* [Rise of Product Ops](https://www.productplan.com/blog/the-rise-of-product-ops/) - Product Operations is mentioned below under support, but another option is to see managing user feedback and launches from a product roadmap perspective
 * [RFC's as decision making tool](https://buriti.ca/6-lessons-i-learned-while-implementing-technical-rfcs-as-a-management-tool-34687dbf46cb) - Juan Pablo Buriticá on how RFC's can bridge between Engineering and Product and help include everyone
 * [Team Leader Venn Diagram](https://medium.com/making-meetup/em-el-pm-venn-diagram-764e79b42baf) - Lara Hogan's seminal Venn Chart of the Who / What and How of Product Manager, Engineering Manager and Engineering Lead
 * [Value Proposition Canvas](https://isaacjeffries.com/blog/2018/2/27/how-to-fill-in-a-value-proposition-canvas) - Part of the Business Model Canvas, how to research and visualize a value proposition